 196 × 196

 The built-in PDF reader in the Firefox browser has never worked properly for printing all of our worksheets.
 It has trouble with some special characters, including simple things like subtraction signs.
-If you insist on using Firefox, you can disable the built-in PDF reader and use something like Adobe Acrobat instead.
-Please follow these steps (hold down the CTRL key and click with your mouse to open all three links in new tabs):
+If you have trouble printing from Firefox, try the following: